© Masiar Pasquali

 The theme of sustainability has never been so closely tied to cultural policy; it is with this in mind that, having become the first theatre in Europe to join the New European Bauhaus – the multi-disciplinary cultural network promoted by the European Union to serve as a catalyst for the new European Green Deal –, we are underscoring our commitment to ensuring that our stages serve as a driver for the culture of sustainability.

-We see sustainability in its widest terms, in its representation of a relationship between the environment, the economy and society, and therefore equally related to accessibility and inclusion.
+We see sustainability in its broadest terms, in its representation of a relationship between the environment, the economy and society, and therefore equally related to accessibility and inclusion.